london-coder/CapGemini_CafeX/README.md

 ## Abstract:
 This is a coding exercise for a role with Cap Gemini.
 The instructions are provided in a Microsoft Powerpoint slide pack.
 The instructions were taken literally, in particular in the highlighted block on slide number 3.
-It does not ask for an application, nor a deplyable archive, it asks only for TDD, that was adhered to.
+It does not ask for an application, nor a deployable archive, it asks only for TDD, that was adhered to.
 The content presented in the slides is repeated below:

 ---